Koopec/Munge-Feature_Manager/README.md

 Upon failure, due to missing files or compilation errors, a notification will be shown in Visual Studio Code with the failure message.

+After running the preprocessor, the generated files might complain about being in a wrong package, to fix this just reload the window.

 ## Development
 This project is fully open-source and any contributions are welcome.